Skip to main content

 His sudden death shocked Boston's political establishment and its residents, as well as the Irish-American community, because Collins was considered one of the city's great statesmen.

-Born in 1844 in Ballinafauna, a townland outside of Fermoy, Cork, Collins came to Boston in March 1848, with his widowed mother, part of the mass exodus from Ireland due to the Irish Famine.
+Born in 1844 in Ballinafauna, a townland outside of Fermoy, Cork, Collins came to Boston in March 1848, with his widowed mother, part of the mass exodus from Ireland due to the Irish famine.

 The Collins family settled in Chelsea, where the anti-Irish Know Nothing movement was fully blown in the 1850s.
 As a ten year old boy, Collins witnessed the Catholic Church in Chelsea being burned to the ground in 1854.